 One of the most time-tested family vacation ideas, a theme park vacation is a surefire way to delight everyone in your family.
 The Walt Disney Company will celebrate its 100th anniversary in 2023 with special events at its amusement parks in both Anaheim and Orlando, as well as updates and renovations to some of the most popular Disney rides for little kids and Disney rides for teens and adults.

-In recent years, Disney has unveiled a number of innovative new rides and accommodations options at its theme parks, including a fully immersive Star Wars hotel adjacent to its Star Wars land at Hollywood Studios in Florida, as well as the Guardians of the Galaxy: Cosmic Rewind roller coaster and Remy’s Ratatouille Adventure at EPCOT.
+In recent years, Disney has unveiled a number of innovative new rides and accommodations options at its theme parks, including a fully immersive Star Wars land at Hollywood Studios in Florida, as well as the Guardians of the Galaxy: Cosmic Rewind roller coaster and Remy’s Ratatouille Adventure at EPCOT.
 And the Disney water parks are a kid-friendly option for beating the heat.
 Note that Disney has also replaced its FastPass program with a service called Disney Genie, which may take some getting used to if you haven’t been to the Disney parks since before the pandemic.

 For a Disney vacation in Orlando, book a stay at one of the Disney World Resort hotels to take advantage of special perks like extra time inside the parks ahead of the crowds.
 In Anaheim, there are plenty of affordable and convenient hotels near Disneyland for families on a budget, many of which are within walking distance of the parks.

 Over at at Universal Studios in Florida, all eyes are focused on the development of Universal’s third Florida theme park, called Epic Universe, which is set to open in 2025 and is rumored to have a third Harry Potter theme park area to go alongside the two existing Harry Potter lands.
-Meanwhile, the Jurassic World VelociCoaster continues to thrill families as it heads into its third year of operation, and several new Minions-themed attractions are set to open soon.
+Meanwhile, the Jurassic World VelociCoaster continues to thrill families and the new Minion Land opened in summer 2023.

 For a trip centered around Florida’s Universal Studios theme parks, families love the affordability, location, and retro-chic vibe of Universal’s Cabana Bay Beach Resort, one of the many Universal Studios Florida hotels.